Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

-The goal of this article is to have an access point that allows a set of clients to navigate anonymously, use cheap hardware and we don’t want to install privacy software on our devices.
+The goal of this article is to have an access point that allows clients to navigate anonymously, use cheap hardware and avoid privacy software on our devices.

 The list of tools required are: